turboladen/ror_class/d2/1_objects.md

 # MusicDB

 * We'll build an app that uses some built-in object types, and some of our own.
+* Problem to solve:
+    * catalog our favorite songs and albums.
 * Requirements:
-    * Problem to solve: catalog our favorite songs and albums.
-    * Features:
     * Add/retrieve songs.
     * Songs stored in a [YAML](http://www.yaml.org/spec/1.2/spec.html) file.
     * Rate songs 0 - 5.
+    * Can add notes about a song.

 !SLIDE bullets
 # MusicDB: Let's get started